AnthonyCBlanco/secondBrain/README.md

 Feel free to check it out <3

-As of April 2025 I have notes for:
+As of June 2025 I have notes for:
 - Trigonometry
 - Discrete Math
+- Algebra
+- Pre-Calc

 ### All Notes Typed in obsidian | For math equations make sure to sure a latex formatter!!